crptomonkeys/waxp.rentals/README.md

 ## traefik

-This is the ingress network for traefik to reverse proxy the site.
+This is the ingress network for traefik to reverse proxy the api and web front end.

 ## banano